The Importance of Invasive Plant Species Management

-Invasive species can be mechanically removed by the use of chainsaws or brush saws.
-The stumps of the removed plant are then sprayed with herbicide- this is called the cut-stump treatment.
-Spraying the stump after cutting prevents regrowth of the plant by killing its root structure.
+Invasive plants can be mechanically removed by the use of chainsaws or brush saws, or heavy machinery.
+Whenever controlling invasive plants with mechanical methods, it is recommended to treat the stems/stumps of woody invasive plants with herbicide, to prevent resprout by killing its root structure.
 If the plant invasion is severe enough, a mulching head attachment on a heavy piece of equipment such as a skid steer or excavator, can be utilized to completely clear an area.
-The equipment can also be utilized to create access trails so the invasive plants can be removed more efficiently by the use of backpack sprayers or ATV/UTV sprayers.
+Once again, it is recommended to conduct follow-up treatments with herbicide to control resprouts.
+Heavy machinery can also be utilized to create access trails so the invasive plants can be foliar sprayed more efficiently by the use of backpack sprayers or mounted sprayers.
+Again, it is recommended to consult with and utilize the services of a licensed herbicide applicator when dealing with herbicides.

 More information: